aleceress/aleceress.github.io/_projects/1_project.md

 importance: 1
 category: personal
 ---
+<h2> <b>Introduction</b> </h2>

 Sooo.
-At some point in my life, like almost everyone I guess, I took the [16 Personalities Test](https://www.16personalities.com/free-personality-test).
+At some point in my adolescence, like many other people I guess, I took the [16 Personalities Test](https://www.16personalities.com/free-personality-test).
+Once I saw the results, I clearly remember this feeling of being understood: matching my characteristics with an abstract model shared by other people made me feel part of a crowd, even without actually seing it.

-Years later, I don't even remember how, I literally became _obsessed_ with this personality classification, spending my all summer reading about it and discovering that there was a world behind.
+Years later - don't even remember how - I literally became <i>obsessed</i> with this personality classification, spending my whole summer reading about it and discovering a world behind it.
 The more I read and learned, the more I was fascinated.
-the more I was trying to diagnosticate people around me, trying to _type_ them and matching their actions with my expectations based on that.
+I started trying to _type_ people around me and matching their actions with my expectations based on that.
+This also gave me a sense of protection: I finally had a tool to <i>model</i> others, and that would have reduced the uncertainty!

+Well..
+I had become <i>a little too obsessed</i>, to the point that I couldn't filter out the model from reality anymore.
+So I decided to quit.

+<b>Fast forward</b>: now that I'm an older oldie, I've decided to hug that little girl and start an MBTI-based investigation, using the new tools data science gave me.
+In particular, this project aims at answering the following question:

+_Is there a correlation between Myers-Briggs type and the sentiment expressed in written comunication?_

+<h2> <b>The data</b> </h2>

+To perform any kind analysis, we first need data.
+Better if a lot of them.

+There's a big reddit world for Myers-Briggs fans.
+In particular, there's a subreddit for each personality type.
+You don't need to test as a particular personality to write on the subreddit, but from an empirical observation I saw that this is what happens in most of the cases.
+Therefore, I applied the analysis on subreddit posts, with the approximation of labeling them as written by the associated personality.
+If you want to be more precise, you could change the question in:

+ <i>Is there a correlation between Myers-Briggs subreddit and the sentiment expressed in its post?</i>

+<h2> <b>The data</b> <h2>

+<h3> <b>Type analysis</b> <h2>

+{% include plotly_graph.html content="This is my sample note." %}

+<h3> <b> Aggregate Analysis </b> <h2>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}